flexseth/playground-docs-updates/wp-now/README.md

 ## Allowing Plugin Previews on WordPress.org
 Add blueprint.json file to enable plugin previews #481
 - https://github.com/WordPress/create-block-theme/issues/481

-## Limitations
-The `shell` step currently won't work in `wp-now` because it doesn't support the `shell` command.
-This is a known limitation that we are working towards making work!
-- [ ] TODO: Clarify what common "shell" type things you can do another way in `wp-now`

 ## Updating `wp-now` docs on the Playground Tools repo